Brandon Brown (racing driver): "Let's Go Brandon"

 After his first win at Talladega, Brown was being interviewed at the start-finish line by NBC Sports reporter Kelli Stavast, when many in the crowd began to chant "Fuck Joe Biden."
-Stavast, who did not mishear the chant, stated, "You can hear the chants from the crowd, 'Let's go, Brandon!
+Stavast stated, "You can hear the chants from the crowd, 'Let's go, Brandon!'"
+It is unclear whether she legitimately misheard the chant or whether she intentionally misquoted it.

 This gave rise to the political slogan "Let's Go Brandon" as a euphemism against Biden.
 Brown initially responded to the new political slogan with the lighthearted tweet, "To all the other Brandons out there, You're welcome!
 Let's go us".
-However, he was privately ambivalent about the phrase, because it overshadowed his Talladega win and threatened to scare off corporate sponsors, who were leery of controversy.
+However, he was privately ambivalent about the phrase because it overshadowed his Talladega win and threatened to scare off corporate sponsors, who were leery of controversy.
 His plan originally was to simply ignore the phrase, but as several months passed and it remained in widespread use, he worried that his silence was perceived as a tacit endorsement of the sentiment.
-Later that month, the Associated Press reported that Brown's Brandonbilt Motorsports team, which is family owned, was struggling to acquire sponsorship as companies were hesitant to support him due to his indirect association with the chant and its political undertones.
+Later that month, the Associated Press reported that Brown's Brandonbilt Motorsports team, which was family owned, was struggling to acquire sponsorship since companies were hesitant to support him due to his indirect association with the chant and its political undertones.

 In December 2021, he broke his silence on the matter in an interview with The New York Times in which he stated that, though he was a Republican, he wanted "to appeal to everybody" and had "zero desire to be involved in politics".
 Brown expressed his wishes for the slogan to instead be used in a positive context.
 He also published an op-ed in Newsweek, in which he took a more mixed stance, stating that he was "not going to endorse anyone", but that he was "not going to hesitate to speak about issues I am passionate about, or the problems we face together as Americans".

-For the 2022 Henry 180 at Road America, Brown's No. 68 car promoted the children's book Brandon Spots His Sign by Sheletta Brundidge.
-The book follows her son Brandon, who has autism, and his interpretation of the phrase as a motivational message for him to try new activities.
-The Brundidges attended the race as special guests of the team and gave out copies of the book at the track.
-Brown described the partnership as a "breakthrough moment for us" that proved "this can be positive.
-This can be good.
-It doesn't have to be hateful or divisive."